“How do you spell ________?”

 If they have tried those 3 things on their own and have still not been able to arrive at the correct spelling, THEN they can get help from the teacher.
 I provide help during a writing conference with that student (which is third base on our writing process baseball diamond).
 When we come to any words they weren’t able to find correct spelling for, I help them sound out the word and discuss any phonics rules or ways in which it doesn’t follow the rules.
 Lastly, I have them write the word on one of the blank lines right into their dictionary.
 Not only have they now practiced writing it with the correct spelling, but it’s there in their dictionary if they ever need it again. ⠀

 I’ve been having students use personal spelling dictionaries for many years, but now with the current pandemic, I find that they are even more useful in ways I hadn’t needed to consider before.
-If you’re currently teaching on site back in the classroom, you can certainly recognize the benefits of each student having their own personal dictionary, rather than having to touch communal ones.
+If you’re teaching in person back in the classroom, you can see the benefits of each student having their own personal dictionary, rather than having to touch communal ones.

-I am still doing distance learning, and I sent home personal dictionaries with my students during one our school’s pick up days for materials.
-Many kids may not have had access to a dictionary otherwise, and this allows them to have a useful reference material at home for their writing assignments.
+And if you’re teaching virtually and are able to send home personal dictionaries with students (perhaps at a materials pickup), these are an invaluable resource at home.
+Many kids may not have access to a dictionary otherwise, and this allows them to have a useful reference material at home for their writing assignments.
 If you are able to share with your students’ parents or guardians how to utilize the dictionaries, I’m sure they will find them to be a helpful tool as well.